march42/TORSO_ZigBee/README.md

 # TORSO lamp

 The TORSO lamp is an artwork LED lamp.
+The baseplate is cut from stainless steel.
-The white plastic cover is a semishell torso for hanging and presenting underwear.
+The white plastic cover is a female semishell torso for hanging and presenting underwear.

 It's designed to be wall mounted.
 It can also be mounted on the ceiling, if wished.
 There are two (independend) light modules.